Security of cryptographic hash functions: Types of security of hash functions

-The meaning of "hard"
+The meaning of hard

-The basic question is the meaning of "hard".
+The basic question is the meaning of hard.
 There are two approaches to answer this question.
 First is the intuitive/practical approach: "hard means that it is almost certainly beyond the reach of any adversary who must be prevented from breaking the system for as long as the security of the system is deemed important."

-The second approach is theoretical and is based on the computational complexity theory.
-If problem A is hard, there exists a formal security reduction from a problem which is widely considered unsolvable in polynomial time, such as integer factorization problem or discrete logarithm problem.
+The second approach is theoretical and is based on the computational complexity theory: if problem A is hard, then there exists a formal security reduction from a problem which is widely considered unsolvable in polynomial time, such as integer factorization or the discrete logarithm problem.

 However, non-existence of a polynomial time algorithm does not automatically ensure that the system is secure.
 The difficulty of a problem also depends on its size.
-For example, RSA public key cryptography relies on the difficulty of integer factorization.
-However, it is considered secure only with keys that are at least 2048 bits large.
+For example, RSA public-key cryptography (which relies on the difficulty of integer factorization) is considered secure only with keys that are at least 2048 bits long, whereas keys for the ElGamal cryptosystem (which relies on the difficulty of the discrete logarithm problem) are commonly in the range of 256–512 bits.

 Password case

-Also, if the set of inputs to the hash is relatively small or is ordered by likelihood in some way, then a brute force search may be practical, regardless of theoretical security.
-Likelihood of recovering the preimage depends on the input set size and the speed or cost of computing the hash function.
+If the set of inputs to the hash is relatively small or is ordered by likelihood in some way, then a brute force search may be practical, regardless of theoretical security.
+The likelihood of recovering the preimage depends on the input set size and the speed or cost of computing the hash function.
 A common example is the use of hashes to store password validation data.
 Rather than store the plaintext of user passwords, an access control system typically stores a hash of the password.
 When a person requests access, the password they submit is hashed and compared with the stored value.
-If the stored validation data is stolen, the thief will only have the hash values, not the passwords.
-However most users choose passwords in predictable ways and often passwords are short enough so that all possible combinations can be tested if fast hashes are used.
+If the stored validation data is stolen, then the thief will only have the hash values, not the passwords.
+However, most users choose passwords in predictable ways, and passwords are often short enough so that all possible combinations can be tested if fast hashes are used.
 Special hashes called key derivation functions have been created to slow searches.
 See Password cracking.